ome/omero-documentation/omero/developers/Matlab.rst

     loadedDatasets = getDatasets(session, ids, true);
     % Get the first dataset
-    dataset_1 = loadedDatasets(1); % Matlab array, index start at 1
+    dataset_1 = loadedDatasets(1); % Matlab array, index starts at 1
-    % Get the all the images in the dataset as the Java list imageList = dataset_1.linkedImageList;
+    % Get the all the images in the dataset as the Java list, index starts at 0 imageList = dataset_1.linkedImageList;